-The goal of this task is to design and engineer a biogas conditioning facility capable of receiving 1,100 standard cubic feet per minute (SCFM) of raw biogas and cleaning up of that biogas to PG&E pipeline injection standards.
+The goal of this task is to design and engineer a biogas conditioning facility capable of receiving up to 2,040 standard cubic feet per minute (SCFM) of raw biogas and cleanup of that biogas to SoCalGas Rule 30 pipeline injection standards.

-- Provide design criteria to Biogas Engineering. - Review and approve project designs. - Coordinate with Biogas Engineering to keep project schedule. - Prepare and provide to the CAM a Written Notification of Design and Engineering Completion to the CAM.
+- Provide design criteria to Biogas Engineering. - Review and approve project designs. - Coordinate with Biogas Engineering to keep project schedule. - Prepare and provide a Written Notification of Design Completion to the CAM.
 The document shall include information regarding: - Design clarifications (if applicable) - Final Design from Biogas Engineering and any other project design documentation or drawings

-• Written Notification of Design and Engineering Completion
+Written Notification of Design Completion